lshannon/cf-flyway-db/README.md

 This started as an experiment to show how to use an embedded DB locally and a Postgres in the 'cloud' on PCF.

 However, after wrestling with this for a while I have come to a conclusion.

 Don't use embedded DB's for testing.
 Test against Postgres locally.

+Why you ask, every sample I have seen uses an embedded DB?

-Why?
-Here is what I experienced.
+Well, here is what I experienced.
 There could be some user error here, so I might have to correct this.

 ## Reasons For Not Using an Embedded DB

 ### H2

-My development environment is Linux.
-Something strange was going on with H2 on Linux as can be seen with the error below.
-This worked fine with Mac, however not with Linux.
-I wrestled with this extensively and could not figure out a way around it, outside of setting up H2 outside of the test.
-Which sort of defeats the purpose of an Embedded DB.
+My development environment is Linux: https://github.com/lshannon/ASUS-K501U-Ubuntu-Set-Up

+Something strange was going on with H2 on Linux as can be seen with the class loading error below.

+The test cases ran fine on my Mac, however not with the Ubuntu Linux machine.

+I wrestled with this extensively and could not figure out a way around it (tried adding more Jars, playing with all the new Spring Boot 1.4.1 testing annotations, etc).
+I suppose one option might be to create the DB using API(s) in the set up of the test.
+Perhaps something to explore later.

+Here is the error:

 ```shell